marcovoliveira/elastic_node/README.md

+npm install - To install express, elasticsearch, body-parser

-node data.js - to populate ElasticSearch with movies
+node data.js - to create index and populate ElasticSearch with movies

 node index.js - to start express server